StoneT2000/AI-Seminar-Script-and-Resources/AI Seminar 2019 Script - Stone Tao.md

 #### 3.2.1 What's the game?

 Generally, the game often revolves with a 2 player game, where the objective is to destory the enemy's base of some sort.
 In particular this year, the objective was to destroy all the enemy's castles in a religious themed game on a 2D square grid.
 You are given resources to help build an army and units to help mine more resources and defend your own castles and destroy the enemy's.
 In particular for this years Battlecode, teams wrote code that every unit runs, regardless of what kind of unit they are, it was up to the teams to organize their code to handle each case and have decision making for each unit.
 If two teams had the same number of castles remaining, they determined the winner by who had the most cumulative unit health, and then by a coin flip.
 The above image is a game between my team and team Dogma, and we employed several strategies here to get to this point and pretty much win that match.
+We are team blue, and we pretty much gained resource control early on to then produce a lot of units and smother the enemy.

 #### 3.2.2 How do you compete?

 You first signup for the competiton through their website, battlecode.org.
-After signing up, you will be given the relevant files and docuemntation to start.
+After signing up, you will be given the relevant files and documentation to start.

 Players compete in double elimination tournaments.
 Each team playing to a best of 3 matches against their competitor.
 Battlecode always has several tournaments, a sprint, seeding, qualifying, and finals tournaments.
 Sprint occurs 7 days after the game specs are released, meaning everyone has 7 days to program a bot for that competition.
 There's usually a small cash reward to winners.
 Seeding determines player seeding for qualifying.
 And usually, the top 16 in qualifiying advance to the finals, regardless of nationality, which was the case this year, although in some years they put a cap on the number of international and US qualifying teams that can advance to finals.
 US meaning the entire team is composed of us citizens.
 It's also important to note that MIT battlecode is open to any participant.
 However, only people who are full time students may compete in seeding, qualifying, and finals.